abenipa3/modern-js-basics/README.md

 This repo will also include:
 - ~~Assignments (if the course provides it)~~
 - JS files created for each lesson.
-- Wiki, which includes notes/reviews of what I've learned.
-(WIP)
+- Wiki, which includes notes/reviews of what I've learned, specifically for:
+  - Let and Const
+  - Maps and Sets
+  - Modules

 ## How to Run
 Since I also have PHP installed locally, I run this command: